rtkwlf/bmx/README.md

 BMX prints detailed usage information when you run `bmx -h` or `bmx <cmd> -h`.

+BMX was developed by D2L (Brightspace/bmx), and modifications have been made to the project by Arctic Wolf.

 ## Installation

 Available versions of BMX are available on the [releases](https://github.com/rtkwlf/bmx/releases) page.